As a passionate, loving, and ambitious person (which most of us are), you may have a tendency to overload your days with tasks.

 When it comes to taking good care of yourself, getting enough sleep is non-negotiable.
 If you have trouble getting a full night’s shut-eye, a little lavender oil near your pillow will help you nod off gently.

 When life gets too frantic, our routines can drop off.
 Eating wholesome, nutritious food is the best way to keep energy levels up in a natural way.
-And make sure you always carry around a healthy snack in your handbag – a handful of almonds, punnet of blueberries, or a granola bar are great to-go options.
+And make sure you always carry around a healthy snack in your handbag – a handful of almonds, cup of blueberries, or a granola bar are great to-go options.

 Am I setting boundaries?